tonyhffong/Lint.jl/README.md

 * Constant global without assigning a value to it.
 * Staged function: catch one forgetting that the arguments are all types.
 Inform unused arguments in both the staged function's logic as well as the quoted code.
-* Catch silly curly bracket misuse/abuse e.g. Dict{ :Symbol, Any }
+* Catch silly curly bracket misuse/abuse e.g. Dict{:Symbol, Any}
 * Understands and checks basic `@doc`
 * Catch assigning `a.b = something` when `a` is proven to be of an immutable type, e.g. `Complex`
 * Follow VERSION if-statements to properly lint based on version-appropriate standard